oxfist/night-owl.nvim/README.md

   <!-- </tr> -->
 </table>

-> I've personally optimized the styling and robustness for these languages
+> ℹ️ I've personally optimized the styling and theme robustness for these
-> extensively enough to consider they look _acceptable_ for me to invite you to
+> languages extensively enough to confidently say they look _acceptable_ for me
-> use this colorscheme, if happen to build software with them.
+> to invite you to use this colorscheme, if you happen to build software with
+> them.

 **Coming Soon**: Lua ✅, Vimscript (in progress), Rust, Python, Ruby, Bash, and many more!